bstollnitz/rag-promptflow/README.md

 conda activate rag
 ```

-make sure that your PYTHONPATH includes the `src` directory of the project.
+Make sure that your PYTHONPATH includes the `src` directory of the project.
 If you are using VSCode and run in a VSCode-Terminal, this should be done automatically.

 ## Create azure search index